aci-ref/facilitation_best_practices/activities/06-education.md

 Training in a one-to-one format with single or few researchers will typically resemble Assistance meetings and office hours, where practices of pair-programming and guided instruction (having researchers learn by doing) are most effective.
-See more discussion in *Assisting Researchers in the Use of ACI Resources.*
+See more discussion in *[Assisting Researchers in the Use of ACI Resources](../05-assistance)*.

 ### Videos